ahnpj/security-operations-workflows/detection-automation-and-log-processing/python-log-parsing-and-threat-detection/workflow-execution.md

 ### Step-by-Step Execution

-This section reconstructs the attacker’s actions step-by-step, correlating network, authentication, endpoint, file, and registry evidence across the intrusion lifecycle.
+This section includes step-by-step automation and parsing workflow showing scripts, command execution, transformation stages, and validation checkpoints.

 **Note:** Each section is collapsible.
 Click the ▶ arrow to expand and view the detailed steps.